TRIBUTES have been paid to a popular teenager killed in a road crash.

 “We are shocked and saddened.
 He will be sorely missed by all who knew him.”

 Former Blessed George Napier pupil Mr Treacy had completed a plumbing course at Aylesbury College.
 The college said: “We are very sad to learn of Liam Treacy’s tragic death.
-Our condolences go out to his family.”
+Our condolences go out

 An inquest has yet to be opened.
 Police are appealing witnesses to the collision to call the team on 0800 174 615.